wrich51697/ResuMate/Writerside/topics/Project Setup/Dependencies Installation.md

 ## Conclusion

 Managing project dependencies is crucial for maintaining a stable and functional development environment.
-By following these guidelines, you can ensure that all necessary packages are installed and up-to-date, making it easier to collaborate and develop the ResuMate project.
+By following these guidelines, you can ensure that all necessary packages are installed and up to date, making it easier to collaborate and develop the ResuMate project.